 Preconditions for Investment and Warranties / Guarantees

 Every savvy investor does his due diligence before any money is spent and everything is signed. primeCROWD provides all the info from its DD to the investors.
-Includes standard clauses and provisions of customary guarantees by the founders.
+This section includes standard clauses and provisions of customary guarantees and warranties by the founders.
 Important to be very transparent here as this will be documented in the transaction documents and signed.

 - Current versions of Business- and Liquidity Plan have been made available

 - IP / License rights are with the company / will be incorporated into it